Learn step by step how you can create a visual product configurator using the Layered Image formula.

 Go ahead and click the "+" icon in the top right to see an overview of all the available elements for your calculator.
 Select the "List" question by clicking on it or dragging it into the canvas.
 Now you need to:

 - Change the title of the question to "Table size".

 - 2.00 x 2.00 value: 1500

-After that, press “Done”, and create two more “List” in the same way for: “Color” and “Material”.
+After that, press “Done” and create two more “Lists” in the same way for: “Color” and “Material”.

-Under "Images", start loading your images that you created earlier.
+Under "Images", start loading the images that you created earlier.

 In "Visibility Equation" you will create the function that will determine if that image is shown or not.
 Using logic.
 For example:

 - Visibility equation: IF(QA=1000,1,0).
 This says that if the client selects option 1 (or table value), this image will be displayed.
 Otherwise, it will be hidden.